sendgrid/docs/content/docs/ui/account-and-settings/billing.md

 </call-out>

+### Marketing Campaigns Overage Costs

 <table>
  <tr>
    <th colspan="3">Marketing Campaigns Overage Costs</th>
  </tr>
  <tr>
-   <td colspan="3">The exact amount you pay will vary month-to-month based on your sending habits and contact list size. <br>If you go over your plan limits, here’s a breakdown of the overage costs you’ll incur:</td>
+   <td colspan="3">The exact amount you pay will vary month-to-month if you exceed your plan allotment of email sends or contact storage.   <br>If you go over your plan limits, here’s a breakdown of the overage costs you’ll incur:</td>
  </tr>
  <tr>
    <td>Plan Information</td>